 Nomad Lounge

-When perusing the gluten-free menu at Nomad Lounge, I was pleasantly surprised to see options for appetizers.
+When perusing the gluten-free menu at Nomad Lounge, I was pleasantly surprised to see appetizer options.
 The cocktails are world-class, and the lounge is built for travelers to tell their tales around comfortable couches and tables.
 My three-year-old even declared, “This chair is SO soft!”

 Connection to Tiffins Restaurant